apocas/ssh2-multiplexer/README.md

 ssh2-multiplexer
 ================

-* SSH2 exec channel multiplexer.
+* Uses ssh2 module's connections.

 * Allows to enqueue/backpressure/multiplex'ish the available SSH channels in order to send a larger number of commands.